Training for Call Centres

 * Diction, Phone Technique, Customer Service, Voice Quality

-The telephone is often a primary contact point for your customers and clients.
-Excellent phone skills are essential for every member of your staff who are acting as ambassadors of your company.
+The telephone is a primary contact point for your customers and clients.
+Excellent phone skills are essential for your staff who are acting as ambassadors of your company.

-You only get one chance to create a stellar first impression.
-For example, a poorly stated, wordy, an apathetic or awkwardly crafted phone greeting as a first point of contact will not win your customer confidence.
+There is often one chance to create a stellar first impression.
+A poorly stated, wordy, apathetic or awkwardly crafted phone greeting as a first point of contact will not win your customer confidence.

 You are the most important client we have.

 We have the best product / service in the world.I’m an expert.